aguirrejuan/ConvRFF/README.md

 5. Add compatibily with generator for large datasets.
 6. Build a plot for all methods comparative.
 7. modify score cam to select input
+8. Inform about the wrong calculation in the notebook